 Our Policy Regarding Children

-The site is not directed at children under 18 years of age.
+Our website is not directed at children under 18 years of age.
 We do not knowingly collect personally identifiable information from children under 16.
 If a parent or guardian becomes aware that their child has provided us with Personal Information without their consent, please inform us by email.
 If we become aware that a child under 16 has provided us with Personal Information, we will delete such information from our files.

-The Medical Clerical Bureau is committed to ensuring the highest level of security for the data stored on its site, it is registered under the Data Protection Act 1998 and has put in place suitable physical, electronic and managerial procedures to safeguard and secure the data stored and information collected.
+The Medical Clerical Bureau is committed to ensuring the highest level of security for the data stored on its site, it is registered under the Data Protection Act 2018 and has put in place suitable physical, electronic and managerial procedures to safeguard and secure the data stored and information collected.